Fairness-enhancing mixed effects deep learning improves fairness on in- and out-of-distribution clustered (non-iid) data: Methods

-In this paper, we adopt three pivotal fairness metrics for classification and regression: Equalized Odds, Demographic Parity, and Counterfactual Fairness.
-These metrics were chosen for their comprehensive coverage of different aspects of fairness and their practical ease of calculation.
-Equalized Odds focuses on prediction accuracy, ensuring that errors are not biased by the protected attribute.
-Demographic Parity ensures that predictions are independent of protected attributes, promoting fairness across groups.
-Counterfactual Fairness provides a causal perspective, ensuring that predictions remain fair even when considering hypothetical changes in protected attributes.
+At this point, the model may be able to handle mixed effects, but it does not encourage fairness.
+To address this, we must first define what we mean by fairness and then adapt the metrics for our needs.
+There are multiple measures of fairness, and in this work, we select three fairness metrics: equalized odds, demographic parity, and counterfactual fairness.
+These metrics comprehensively span a variety of aspects of fairness and, with some innovation, can be efficiently calculated and understood, for both classification and regression. \textit{Equalized odds} focuses on prediction accuracy, ensuring that error rates (false positives and false negatives) are similar across groups defined by sensitive attributes.
+This metric emphasizes minimizing bias in misclassification based on fairness-sensitive attributes.
+In contrast, \textit{demographic parity} measures the extent to which predictions are independent of sensitive attributes, with the aim of equalizing the probability of positive outcomes across groups.
+While equalized odds addresses fairness by balancing errors, demographic parity promotes fairness by balancing outcome distributions across groups.
+On the other hand, \textit{counterfactual fairness} provides a causal perspective, characterizing the extent to which predictions remain fair even when considering hypothetical (counterfactual) changes to the fairness attribute, while leaving all other covariates unchanged.
 These metrics are interconnected, as highlighted in recent literature, which emphasizes their complementary nature and common fairness context\cite{anthis2024, rosenblatt2023}.
-They can be easily implemented in neural networks as an in-process method and handle sensitive variables with more than two categories (e.g., race)\cite{yang2023adversarial}.
-Moreover, they extend readily to both classification and regression.
-We formally define these metrics for both classification and regression in this section.
+They can be implemented in neural networks or used to quantify the effects on fairness of newly proposed DL frameworks.
+With some innovation, they can be incorporated into an in-process method to handle sensitive variables with more than two categories (e.g., race)\cite{yang2023adversarial}.
+Moreover, as we demonstrate, we can adapt these methods for both classification and regression.
+In the following subsections, we define the concepts behind these metrics, explain them for simple and complex classification tasks, and adapt them for regression.